GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 ## Data Availability

-To ensure complete reproducibility, the resources for this study are openly available across two platforms:

-* **Code Repository (GitHub):** Contains the RAG evaluation framework, vectorization scripts, UI module, and the final RAG generation logs (`logv*.txt`).
-* **Data Repository (Hugging Face):** Due to size constraints (~56 GB), the core data assets are hosted externally.
-The Hugging Face repository contains:
-* `metadata.csv`: The master catalog for all 89,375 scraped papers (Phase 1).
-* `v1.csv` to `v4.csv`: Iterative checkpoints of the full-text extraction process.
-* `final_data.csv`: The consolidated, cleaned, statelessly extracted full text of 87,984 processed PDFs (Phase 2 output).
-* `chroma_db_ai_papers_mpnet.rar`: The compressed ChromaDB vector database containing 7,496,671 chunks and their corresponding embeddings.
-Download and extract this archive to bypass the vectorization phase.
+Due to repository size constraints, the complete ~56 GB data ecosystem is hosted externally on Hugging Face.
+This dataset provides every artifact from our pipeline to ensure full reproducibility: from the initial master catalog of 89,375 scraped papers (`metadata.csv`) and the raw extraction checkpoints (`v1.csv` through `v4.csv`), to the finalized, cleaned text corpus of 87,984 manuscripts (`final_data.csv`).

+Additionally, we provide the fully compiled vector database (`chroma_db_ai_papers_mpnet.rar`).
+Downloading and extracting this archive provides immediate access to the 7.49 million pre-computed text chunks and their embeddings, allowing you to bypass the computationally expensive vectorization phase entirely.

 **Access the dataset here:**